lucas-barake/git-book-cheatsheet/README.md

 ### Commits

-When you have files that are already in the `stage` already, you can commit them, hence generating a snapshot of your file at a specific point in time.
+When you have files that are already in the `stage` area, you can commit them, hence generating a snapshot of your file at a specific point in time.

 You can use the `git commit` command.